-No, Sitnasuak Native Corporation stock cannot be sold traded, etc… The 1991 Amendments of ANSCA continued the stock restrictions (these restrictions were originally going to end December 18, 1991).
-Native stock cannot be sold, cannot be pledged as an asset, cannot be subject to a lien or judgment, cannot be assigned, cannot be treated as an asset in bankruptcy or insolvency and cannot be otherwise taken away.
+No, Sitnasuak Native Corporation stock cannot be sold, traded, etc. The federal 1991 Amendments of ANSCA continued the Alaska Native Corporation stock restrictions (these restrictions were originally going to end December 18, 1991).
+ANCSA stock is federally protected (like shares in Sitnasuak Native Corporation) and cannot be sold, cannot be pledged as an asset, cannot be subject to a lien or judgment, cannot be assigned, cannot be treated as an asset in bankruptcy or insolvency and cannot be otherwise taken away.

 Is my Sitnasuak Native Corporation dividend taxable?

 Beginning in 2017, Shareholders may incur federal income taxes on their dividends paid by the Corporation and future taxation of Sitnasuak Native Corporation dividends will be based upon individual Shareholder tax situations.
 Note that distributions made via the SNC Trust are normally tax-free (see next FAQ below).

 Is my SNC Trust distribution taxable?

 Good news – SNC Trust distributions (first made in 2018) are tax-free to SNC Trust unitholders (same as SNC Shareholders).

 As background, the SNC Trust was approved by Shareholders at the 44th annual meeting on September 22, 2018.
 Distributions (both Heritage and Elder Benefits) provided by the SNC Trust are normally tax-free to the recipients.

 Natural resource income that is generated by an Alaska Native Regional Corporation is most frequently referred to as 7(i) revenue.
 It is derived from timber and subsurface mineral rights.
 Each Regional Corporation is required to distribute 70% of this income to other corporations based upon shareholder enrollment.